 SBA Loans CDC/504 and 7(a) Comparison

 The Small Business Administration (SBA) aims to help American business owners get financing at favorable rates and terms.
-The SBA backs them up so those small businesses can focus on creating more jobs and help expand the U.S. economy.
+The SBA backs them up so those small businesses can focus on creating more jobs and help expand the U.S. economy with SBA Loans.

 Without a shadow of a doubt, an SBA loan is the smartest and most affordable way to get financing for a business.